 Below are the vegetables and varieties that do well in Central Florida and when to plant them.
 In June you can plant both warm and cool season plants here in Florida.

-Warm Season Outdoors: Okra, Southern Peas, Sweet Potatoes
+Warm Season Outdoors: Okra, Southern Peas, and Potatoes.

 Please note that you should not plant eggplant, peppers, or tomatoes outside this month if you do decide to start them.
 They should be grown indoors.
 Eggplant, peppers, and tomatoes do well indoors with a grow light and can be transplanted easily (unlike cucumbers and beans that are much more sensitive).
 I typically start mine indoors for a month or two before transplanting outdoors.
 Check out How to Start Seeds Indoors to learn more.